codeforlifeee/ShikshaSetu/README.md

 # Project Documentation

+## Project Video - YouTube

+## 🎥 Watch Our Demo
+Get an exclusive look at the complete UI design of our app, which is currently in the developmental phase.
+Check out the full demonstration in our YouTube video: [Watch Demo Video](https://youtu.be/09udO7L_Wo0)

 Here are the additional links and details regarding the project design and technical approach:

 ## 🎨 UI Design - Figma